Home People Rylee Spooner

 About

 Rylee is a postgraduate associate in psychology.
+Rylee is currently studying for their PhD investigating LGBTQ+ identity abuse in romantic relationships – see PhD summary below.
 Rylee obtained their MSci in advanced applied psychology at the University of Chichester in 2023.
 Their undergraduate research utilised a mixed-methods design to investigate lesbian internalised homophobia and self-harming behaviours.
 For their master’s research, they assessed perceptions of identity abuse within the LGBTQ+ community, as it is a lesser-known form of abuse within this demographic.
-Rylee teaches seminars and workshops for various modules such as PSY101, PSY106, and PSY207.
-They also contribute to the psychology and criminology’s social media campaigns.
+Rylee teaches on various modules such as PSY101, PSY405, PSY205, and PSY207.
+They also contribute to the psychology and criminology social media campaigns.

 Professional